panaaj/nmeasimulator/README.md

 Installation:
 -------------

-NMEASimulator is available as both a Windows and Linux application.
+NMEASimulator is available for Windows and Linux.

-Head to [Releases](https://github.com/panaaj/nmeasimulator/releases) to download the relevant version.
+Head to [Releases](https://github.com/panaaj/nmeasimulator/releases) to download.